10 Important Spring Car Cleaning Tips

 Replace Wipers: After a harsh winter, many vehicles require new windshield wipers.
 Having wipers in good working order is necessary, especially during intense spring showers.

 Take an afternoon to detail clean the car.
 Doing so will make sure the vehicle is in the best condition possible for the upcoming summer months.

 While these ten tips for spring cleaning are important, springtime also brings the need for maintenance and tune ups.
 Focus on the following areas:

-These tips will enhance the function of your vehicle.
-These, along with the spring car cleaning tips above, will ensure your car is working and looking its best throughout the spring and well beyond.
+All these tips will ensure your car is working and looking its best throughout the spring and well beyond.